J-Sarnoff/FloatHigher.jl/README.md

        Floats128.jl, Floats256.jl, Floats512.jl, Floats1024.jl
 ```
 =====
-Float128, Float256, Float512, aor Float1024 are selected before 'using' this module;
+Float128, Float256, Float512, aor Float1024 are selected before 'using' this module.
+[ Or, separately: Floats128.jl, Floats256.jl, Floats512.jl, Floats1024.jl ]
 when none are explicitly selected, Float128 is used:

 ```julia
 using FloatHigher